flecsi/flecsi/doc/sphinx/tutorial/runtime.rst

 .. important::

-  FLOG tags must be declared at namespace scope.
+  Flog tags must be declared at namespace scope.

-Once you have declared a tag, it can be used to limit output to one or more *scoped* regions.
+Once you have declared a tag, it can be used to limit output to one or more scoped regions.
 The following code defines a guarded section of output that will only be generated if *tag1* is enabled:

 .. literalinclude:: ../../../tutorial/1-runtime/3-flog.cc